Exhibit and Pigment Workshops

 PIGMENT-MAKING WORKSHOPS

-Dr. Robin McDowell explains how she has followed the intertwined histories of oil, salt, and sugar in Louisiana’s sinking wetlands, and came to realize the perverse metabolism of natural resource extraction at the expense of Black lives and labor.
-Dr. McDowell’s creative work offers a provocation: The molecular structures of soil and water collected from former plantation sites are evolving and restructuring themselves due to ecological, economic, racial, and psychological violence and theft enacted upon the environment by European settlers, plantation owners, and corporations.
-These practices range from soil exhaustion by mono-cropping, erosion from deforestation and engineering projects, and microbiological reconfiguration from the psychic energies of terror, pain, hope, and pleasure.
+The workshop begins with an informational talk and demonstration of methods for incorporating archives and ethnography in environmental art-making.
+Dr. Robin McDowell, who appears as one of the teachers in Hollow Tree, explains how she has followed the intertwined histories of oil, salt, and sugar in Louisiana’s sinking wetlands, and came to realize the perverse metabolism of natural resource extraction at the expense of Black lives and labor.
+She offers a provocation: the molecular structures of soil and water collected from former plantation sites are evolving and restructuring themselves due to ecological, economic, racial, and psychological violence and theft enacted upon the environment by European settlers, plantation owners, and corporations.
 As the pigments crystallize, oxidize, melt, dissipate, and congeal over time, visual and tactile stories emerge through the rendering of new creative and interpretive possibilities from materials themselves.

 Participants work together to create watercolor pigments from ethically foraged organic materials including soil, clay, silt, rock salt, and carbon byproducts from research sites in south Louisiana.